AndreCruz2005/WikipediaGame/readme.md

 # Wikipedia Game

-A simple, fun game that explores Wikipedia by following links in the article's body.
+A simple, fun game that explores English Wikipedia by following links in the article's body.
 Try to get the longest link chain without running into a loop or a page with too few links!

 <div align="center">
 <img src="demo.png">